usmanialihassan92/mvhevc-rc-lf/README.md

 # Results Comparison
 If you want to compare the performance of your method with our as well as state-of-the-art algorithm results, you can consider the ```generate_figures.ipnyb``` file.
-Just open it in the Google Colaboratory and add your results.
+Just open it in the Google Colaboratory and add your data to generate the results.

 # Citation
 If you use this source code or results, please consider citing the following work: